bostaunieux/ha-pebble-dashboard/README.md

 | -- | -- |
 | <img src="./static/pebble-hourly-weather-card.webp" alt="Hourly Weather Card" style="width: 100%; max-width: 400px;">| <img src="./static/pebble-daily-weather-card.webp" alt="Daily Weather Card" style="width: 100%; max-width: 400px;"> |

+The total number of forecast units will depend on the weather entity used.
+If more entries are available than fix in view, the forecast will be scrollable horizontally.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|